-This is a small knife that is create for slice cheese, cutting small fruits and vegetables, and introducing knife skills to kids.
+This is a small knife that is great for slicing cheese, cutting small fruits and vegetables, and introducing knife skills to kids.
 I have been using mine (affiliate) daily for the past 20 years and it is now my 10-year-old’s knife of choice.

 Medium Length Serrated Knife

 A Long Serrated Bread Knife